 Sak Noi waterfalls

 We weren’t even going to mention Sak Noi waterfalls, but they are talked about quite a lot, particularly by tourist agents… If they weren’t so easy to reach we would say SKIP IT, at least during the dry season.
 If you have a few minutes to kill, give it a try.
 In our experience the Sak Noi waterfalls had virtually no water, the pond was very small and not very clean.
 Although it was extremely hot we didn’t even think about getting in.
-Maybe in the rainy season is better.
+Maybe in the rainy season it is better.
 On the upside, there’s an old train there, so check it out!
 We liked the train much more than the falls…

 - Time required: 15 minutes.

 - Getting there: It’s in Nam Tok, by the road.
 You can stop there on your way to Hellfire Pass or the way back.

 The Erawan Falls are located in Erawan National park, which is part of the Western Forrest Complex.
 They are a 7-tier waterfall where you can dive, swim and rest by the river enjoying its surroundings.
-The light turquoise water flowing down the 7 tiers of waterfalls through the middle of the dense tropical forest create an astonishing site.
+The light turquoise water flowing down the 7 tiers of waterfalls through the middle of the dense tropical forest creates an astonishing site.
 It made us remember of Plitvice Lakes National Park, although Erawan falls are not as impressive.
 But you can dive and swim here, making it our favorite thing to do in Kanchanaburi.
-The climb up the tiers is quite easy with a clear path up to 6th tier.
+The climb up the tiers is quite easy with a clear path up to the 6th tier.
 In the last one, it’s a bit more difficult but still doable to virtually anyone.

 Erawan Falls aren’t the most famous attraction in Thailand, or second or third… but they are touristic.
 Everything in Thailand is touristic.
 Some people will find it too much, we found it manageable and still within reasonable amounts.
 It won’t be secluded and you will have to share it with other travelers, however, they span through more than 1.5 km and people can spread around it.